 While some argue that decolonization of philosophy means eliminating Western concepts entirely, for Shabangu, it means emphasizing the overlooked schools of African philosophy, and de-emphasizing those Western ideas that have been over-promoted.
 He doesn’t know what the final result will look like, and to what extent the white figures of the past should be engaged with or supplanted.
 “Transformation is a process, not a punctuated thing,” he says.
 “We’ll never reach a stage where we can pinpoint that the decolonization process is complete.
 We’ll be getting closer and closer.”

-Correction: A previous version of this article incorrectly stated that the majority of students and materials in a UCT philosophy of race class were white, and that students in that class decided that race was inconsequential.
-In fact, Mogomotsi was referring to a UTC metaphysics class.
+Correction: A previous version of this article stated that the majority of students and materials in a UCT philosophy of race class were white, and that students in that class decided that race was inconsequential.
+In fact, Mogomotsi was referring to a UCT metaphysics class.